jeffreydwalter/oauth/README.md

 # oauth middleware
 OAuth 2.0 Authorization Server &amp; Authorization Middleware for [go-chi](https://github.com/go-chi/chi)

+This library was ported to go-chi from https://github.com/maxzerbini/oauth.

 This library offers an OAuth 2.0 Authorization Server based on go-chi and an Authorization Middleware usable in Resource Servers developed with go-chi.